Best Cable Trap Exercises For Strength & Size

 2. Take hold of the handles with your arms extended and back stretched.

-3. Pull the handles so that they come as close to the lower chest/abdomen as possible.
+3. Pull the handles to come as close to the lower chest/abdomen as possible.

 4. Thrust your chest out while pulling with your body in an upright position.